 The new animated film RIO film received rare double CD releases, one for the score and the other for the more typical (and probably better selling) songs.
 Co-produced by John Powell and the legendary Sérgio Mendes, the song album is an energetic burst of infectious Brazilian rhythms and melodic joy.
 With so many songwriters and individual track producers involved, the album could have turned out to be a jumbled mess of musical styles.
 Instead, the songs go down like a refreshing glass of caipirinha.

-The songs can broken into two camps—narrative songs sung onscreen and source cues that lend further atmosphere to the musical palette of the film.
+The songs can be broken into two camps—narrative songs sung onscreen and source cues that lend further atmosphere to the musical palette of the film.
 The album begins with the combined versions of “Real In Rio” that bookend the film.
-Co-written by Powell, Mendes, Carlinhos Brown, Mikael Mutti and lyricist Seidah Garrett, the song bursts forth from the natural sounds of the rain forest with swirling Brazilian rhythms and instruments.
+Co-written by Powell, Mendes, Carlinhos Brown, Mikael Mutti and lyricist Seidah Garrett, the song bursts forth from the natural sounds of the rainforest with swirling Brazilian rhythms and instruments.
 The song’s melody is interpolated throughout Powell’s score.

 Ester Dean and Carlinhos Brown welcome Blu to Brazil with the insinuating “Let Me Take You To Rio.”
 Powell arranges Mendes’ signature “Mas que Nada” (written in 1963 by Jorge Ben) for Mendes’ wife, Gracinha Leporace, and chorus. will.i.am shows off his slick producing skills with the raucous “Hot Wings (I Wanna Party),” featuring Anne Hathaway’s lovely li-ya‘s soaring over the insistent contemporary beat.